 As the credited ‘Chief Operator M. Kaufman’ was on the screen for much of the time there was clearly another operator behind the camera.
 No one else is credited in the titles, but there is some evidence to show that the ‘assistant’ cinematographer was Gleb Troyanski (or Troyansky) who was presumably responsible for many of the wonderful sequences in the film, particularly in the mine and foundry (many of the images would stand alone as outstanding photographs), and the exhilarating ‘camera in the car’ scenes around Odessa.

-Graham Roberts, in ‘The Man with The Movie Camera Film Companion’, suggests it could be Peter Zotov (pp. [ix] and 72) as he believes he is the cameraman filming on the fire engine sequence [00:33:25].
+Graham Roberts, in ‘The Man with The Movie Camera Film Companion’, suggests it could be Peter Zotov (pp. [ix] and 72) as he believes he is the cameraman filming on the fire engine sequence [00:33:25] (even though he is wearing the same white shirt with notched collar and hat as Kaufman in the roundabout image above).
 However, Troyanski is credited by other commentators (eg Luke Dormehl, ‘a Journey through Documentary Film’; Muriel Awards etc) and the film is included in Troyanski’s biographies.
 Maybe both, or more, were involved as Kaufman and Vertov worked with a number of other cameramen including Ivan Belyakov, Alexander Lemburg (father of Rodchenko’s ‘Girl with a Leica’, Evgenia Lemberg), and Samuil Bendersky.
 However, I have not uncovered biographical references (particularly on the IMDb website) to anyone other than Troyanski working on the film with the ‘Soviet of Three’ (as Vertov, Svilova and Kaufman referred to themselves).
 To be verified!

 Research into the various models produced by Etablissements André Debrie is difficult as few catalogues were published, or have survived.
 I have only come across a couple of early advertisements.
 The company still exists as a manufacturer of cinematography equipment (no longer cameras) after several iterations (including being owned by the James Bond producer, Harry Saltzmann) as part of the French CTM Group.
 Unfortunately it is unable to provide any information on the history of the company or its products.
 Camera dates have been mostly taken from a history of Debrie published by the firm in 1964, kindly provided by Laurent Mannoni.
 Some of these dates conflict with generally accepted ones published elsewhere.